A Day Trip to Segovia

 Entry Fee: €5.50 for Castle €2.50 for the Bell Tower

-The castle is located at the edge of the town atop a hill overlooking a vast plane which is beautiful in a uniquely Spanish way.
+The castle is located at the edge of the town atop a hill overlooking a vast plain which is beautiful in a uniquely Spanish way.
 These are views you can only get in Spain.
 From the facade to the interior the castle is a beauty.
 The interior especially the ceilings derive their inspiration from Moorish south.

 I wanted to go up to the Tower of the castle but it seemed a bit pointless after going up the cathedral tower.
 It was also around 4 pm and I had yet to explore 3 more places on my list.